intrbiz/intrbiz-blog-content/posts/blog/linux/opensuse-on-the-odroid-u3.md

 block seemed the fastest for me.

 Now you should be able to boot your Odroid U3 into openSUSE 13.1 (console).
 Once booted you can use the zypper to update any RPMs or to install a GUI.
+The root password is `linux`.
+Note that SSH is enabled by default.

 It is worth noting, that the I/O performance of cheap SD cards is pretty terrible (or at least this is true for SD card one I have), remember to be patient.